NY law allowing early counting of absentee ballots in limbo

 ALBANY, N.Y.
-(AP) — New York's plan to start counting absentee ballots early hit a roadblock Friday when a state judge ruled the law constitutional.
+(AP) — New York's plan to start counting absentee ballots early hit a roadblock Friday when a state judge ruled the law unconstitutional.

 Saratoga County Judge Diane Freestone said the law clashes with an individual's constitutional right to challenge ballots in court before they're counted.

-Note: This story has been corrected to show that Freestone ruled the law unconstitutional, not constitutional.